Santiago Center: Cuenca, Ecuador Immersion

 Living arrangements in both cities are provided by local host families, and only one student will live with each family, which will facilitate immersion, allow you to practice your Spanish, and to gain unique insight into Latin American culture and lifestyles.
 Graduate students have the option to live on their own.

-The cost of the SU Santiago program includes SU tuition and a program fee.
+The cost of the Syracuse Santiago program includes Syracuse tuition and a program fee.
 Financial aid is available.
 For a complete breakdown of costs, we have prepared a budget sheet (Santiago Planning Budget 2017-18.pdf) for students and their families.

 |Term||Year||App Deadline||Decision Date||Start Date||End Date|